Vietnam Starts Here

 What’s the best month to go to Vietnam?

 Vietnam has different climactic zones, with the southern part of the country experiences a wet/dry monsoon climate, and the north more of a subtropical semi-temperate climate.
 On balance, I’d say most travelers will want to visit Vietnam in March, April, October or November, when the south is dry and relatively bearable (in terms of heat), while the north is still pleasant as well.

 Is Vietnam safe for tourists?

 On one hand, Vietnam is very safe for tourists.
 Petty theft notwithstanding, violent crime rates are much lower than in Africa, the Americans and even many parts of Europe.
 On the other hand, Vietnam presents other hazards, namely the potential for truly terrible traffic accidents, as well as mosquito-borne illnesses like Dengue fever (and, more rarely these days, malaria).

 The Bottom Line

-Regardless of what shape your Vietnam itinerary ultimately takes (Spoiler alert: I imagine it’ll be long and narrow like the country) or how long you spend in Vietnam, planning it will be a lot easier if you’ve read all I have to say.
+Regardless of what shape your Vietnam itinerary ultimately takes (Spoiler alert: I imagine it’ll be long and narrow like the country) or how long to spend in Vietnam, planning it will be a lot easier if you’ve read all I have to say.
 Whether you start in Saigon or Hanoi, and whether you prioritize the beaches of Nha Trang and Da Nang or the highlands of Dalat and Sapa, Vietnam is a country that will surprise you, and lure you back even when you thought it wouldn’t—trust me, I know.
-Speaking of which, I’m hankering to get another trip to Vietnam (how does 2 weeks in Vietnam in early 2022 sound?) in motion.
+Speaking of which, I’m hankering to get another trip to Vietnam in motion.
 If this sounds good, hiring me for planning a trip to Vietnam is a great way to get it going.